ShaelinB/Portfolio/README.md

 # Hello there!

-I'm Shaelin, welcome to my portfolio — feel free to look around.
+Hi, I’m Shaelin.
+Welcome to my portfolio!

-Below tells you a little about each project before taking a deeper dive.
+Consider this your map screen, giving you a glimpse of each project before you explore them in depth.

 ---